Table of Contents

 Acquired causes of hearing impairment may happen at any age and can include:

 - infectious diseases, including measles, meningitis, and mumps

 - specific drugs used in the treatment of neonatal conditions, malaria, drug-resistant tuberculosis, and cancers

 - injury to the ear or head

 - excessive industrial noise from farm machinery, building sites and explosions

 - repeated and prolonged exposure to personal audio devices at high volumes

-Hearing loss can be temporary or permanent, depending on the cause.
-Temporary hearing impairment is more likely to be associated with conductive causes or obstruction, or damage to the outer or middle ear that inhibits sound from being carried to the inner ear.
+Temporary hearing loss is more likely associated with conductive causes, obstruction, or damage to the outer or middle ear that inhibits sound from being carried to the inner ear.